 DIGS 20001/30001.
-Introduction to Computer Programming.
+Introduction to Computer Programming with Python.
 100 units.
 Autumn.

 DIGS 20002/30002.
-Data Analysis for the Humanities I. 100 units.
+Data Analysis I: Introduction to Statistics.
+100 units.
 Autumn.

 DIGS 20003/30003.
 Data Management for the Humanities.
 100 units.
-Winter.
+Autumn.

 This course introduces concepts and techniques related to the representation and management of digital data, with emphasis on the forms of data encountered in the humanities.
 Topics covered include: (1) digital text encoding using the Unicode and XML standards, with attention to the TEI-XML tagging scheme of the Text Encoding Initiative; (2) digital typefaces (“fonts”) for displaying encoded characters; (3) digital encoding of 2D images, 3D models, sound, and video; (4) database models and querying languages (especially SQL for relational databases and SPARQL for non-relational RDF-graph databases), with attention to methods for integrating and querying the kinds of semi-structured and heterogeneous data characteristic of the humanities; (5) ontologies, the Semantic Web, and related technical standards; and (6) cartographic concepts (e.g., coordinate systems and map projections) and the basics of geospatial data management using Geographic Information Systems.
 This course has no prerequisite; i.e., prior knowledge of computer programming is not required.

 DIGS 20004/30004.
-Data Analysis for the Humanities II.
+Data Analysis II: Data Visualization and Machine Learning.
 100 units.
 Winter.

 DIGS 20005/30005.
 Data Publication for the Humanities.
 100 units.
 Spring.